apache/openwhisk-runtime-python/tutorials/local_build.md

 ```
 docker ps -a
 ```
-You shoulkd see a container named `bloom_whisker` being run
+You should see a container named `bloom_whisker` being run.

 4. Create your function (note that each container can only hold one function) In this first example we'll be creating a very simple function